 Your strongest competitive advantage may be your own personal skill set, your unique experience, storytelling ability, industry knowledge, strategic relationships, or your personal brand that you’ve built.
 The strength of your competitive advantage will greatly affect your early results in learning to sell your product or service.
 Your competitive advantages need to be built into everything you do as an entrepreneur.

 7. Set measurable and realistic business goals

-Without setting attainable goals and realistic deadlines for yourself, you’re going to spend a lot of time spinning your wheels.
+Without setting attainable business goals and realistic deadlines for yourself, you’re going to spend a lot of time spinning your wheels.
 It’s hard to get anywhere if you don’t know exactly where you’re going.